xxlree/FBID/README.md

 # FBID
-an insulator dataset FBID with 1600 imagescontained defect types of flashover and breakage
+an insulator dataset FBID with 1600 images contained defect types of flashovers and breakages

-1. Build a dataset for object detection based on YOLOv5:
+1. The dataset can be downloaded from here.The annotation in YOLO format can be obtained from here.
+Afterward,please organize the datasets and annotations as following:

 1).
 Create the "images" folder